-Credit risk arises from cash held at banks and the investment in notes receivable.
+Credit risk arises from cash held at banks, fixed income securities, deposit held in trust, due from related parties, promissory notes receivable and the investment in notes receivable.
 The maximum exposure to credit risk is the carrying value of financial instruments as disclosed in the statement of financial position.
 Cash balances are held on deposit with a Canadian chartered bank.
 The notes receivable are mostly unsecured with no terms of repayment.